sheershob/weatherapp/README.md

 # Weather App
 This project is an Android application that displays weather information from Open Weather API for any city the user searches.
-It also determines whether it's day or night based on the current time, sunrise, and sunset times for the selected location and dynamically updates the UI accordingly.
+It also determines whether it's day or night based on the selected location's current time, sunrise, and sunset times and dynamically updates the UI accordingly.

 ## Weather Details
 - **Temperature:** Current Temperature, Max/Min Temperature, Feels Like/Heat Index Temperature